 - pain after dentist visits

 What can be done:

-- Rinsing your mouth with lukewarm salty water.
+- Rinsing the mouth with salt-water.

-- Massaging gums with various stimulants.
+- Massaging the gums with various stimulants.

-- Use of analgesic gels or creams.
+- The use of analgesic gels or creams.

 If pain in your gums persists nevertheless, a visit to your dentist is worthwhile because this seemingly minor problem could develop into something much more serious if left untreated, such as diseases like GINGIVITIS (gum inflammation) or periodontitis.